wagatoken/wagatoken/README.md

-# ☕ WAGA Coffee Platform - A Blockchain Based Privacy Enhanced Coffee Value Chain
+# ☕ WAGA Coffee Platform - A Coffee Value Chain on the Blockchain

 *Onchain Coffee - OffChain Impact*

-A comprehensive coffee tokenization platform enabling transparent, privacy-preserving trade from farm to cup using blockchain technology, zero-knowledge proofs, and automated verification systems.
+A comprehensive coffee tokenization platform enabling transparent, privacy-preserving trade from farm to cup using blockchain technology, zero-knowledge proofs, automated verification systems, and integrated payment processing.

 ---